 Contentious Probate

-A photo to represent this legal service provided by Thomas Flavell & Sons
+A photo to represent the Contentious Probate service provided by Thomas Flavell & Sons

 Expert Contentious Probate Solicitors

-It can include examining the validity of the Will or the conduct of the Executors/Administrators of the Estate.
-Where there is no Will (which is known as an intestacy), disputes often arise in respect of the automatic rules they will apply to the distribution of the Deceased’s Estate.
+Where there is no Will (which is known as an intestacy), disputes often arise in respect of the automatic rules that will apply to the distribution of the Deceased’s Estate.
 An intestacy can result in a very different outcome to what the Deceased would have wanted, which underlines the importance of making a Will.
+Read our blog on why writing a Will is so important.

 The Inheritance (Provision for Family and Dependants) Act 1975 (known as the 1975 Act) also acts as a route for anyone entitled to raise a claim for financial provision against the Estate, provided they fall within a class of applicant permitted by it and within prescribed time limits.

-There are numerous potential routes of challenge to the validity of a Will.
+There are numerous potential routes of contesting a Will in the UK.
 These include:

 • Was the Will executed strictly in accordance with long established rules concerning its signing and witnessing